verlok/blog-11ty/content/blog/responsive-images-a-html-51-standard/index.md

 ---
 title: Responsive images, an HTML 5.1 standard
 description: "It's official.
-Responsive images are a W3C recommendation since November 2016, featuring the brand new picture tag and new attributes for the img tag: `srcset` and `sizes`"
+Responsive images are a W3C recommendation since November 2016, featuring the brand new picture tag and new attributes for the img tag: srcset and sizes"

 date: 2017-04-10
 tags: